 The minimum integration time at which all data can be written to tape is a function of the total number of channels of data produced by the correlator.
-This minimum time varies from 1 1/3 seconds for the continuum mode to 20 seconds for 512 channel spectral line modes.
-Times less than these can be selected, but only at the cost of removing antennas from the array.
+This minimum time varies from 1 2/3 seconds for the continuum mode to 20 seconds for 512 channel spectral line modes.
+Times less than these can be selected, but only at the cost of removing antennas from the array - the approximate relation is that the minimum integration time in seconds equals the total number of baselines multiplied by the total number of correlated channels (eight in continuum, less than or equal to 512 for spectral line) divided by 10,000.
 Integration times as short as 0.4 seconds are available in continuum, but are appropriate only for solar observing.
 Contact Ken Sowinski for details on their use.

 Users must keep in mind the large data rate of the VLA when planning their observing.
-The array's maximum data rate of some 3 GByte per day can easily overwhelm most data reduction facilities.
+The array's maximum data rate of some 3 GByte per day can easily overwhelm some data reduction facilities.
 This rate can be reduced to manageable levels by increasing the averaging time and/or decreasing the number of spectral channels.
 Consult your VLA friend for advice.

-See Section 3.16 for a description of the High Time Resolution Processor.
+See Section 3.17 for a description of the High Time Resolution Processor.